neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 ### window

-Sets the properties of window mode.
+Sets properties for the native window.

 ```json
 {